chadisid/gzdec/README.md

 Build and install the plugins:
 ```
 cd gzdec
-./configure --gstreamer-version=1.0
+./configure --with-gstreamer-version=1.0
 make
 make install
 ```

-You can choose which GStreamer version to use with the `--gstreamer-version` option. (--gstreamer-version=0.10 to use GStreamer 0.10)
+You can choose which GStreamer version to use with the `--with-gstreamer-version` option. (--with-gstreamer-version=0.10 to use GStreamer 0.10)

 ## Running tests on plugins